mongodb/mongodb-kubernetes/docs/dev/release/how-to-release.md

 * release_quay_ubuntu (will deploy all images to quay.io based on Ubuntu)
 * release_rh_connect (will deploy all images to Red Hat Connect)

+**Note** that `appdb` release tasks should be run only if the new version of appdb image has been released

 **Caution (quay.io)**: quay.io doesn't allow to block tags from overwriting, the current tagged images will be overwritten by `evergreen` if they have the same tag as any old images.